microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/02_Query.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Locate the Database Backup</p>

 If your workshop does not already include a copy of the backup of the WideWorldImporters database (a file called **WideWorldImporters-Full.bak**) execute the script **getwwi.sh** to download the backup.
+This script assumes connectivity to the internet.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Copy the Database Backup to the SQL Server 2019 Container</p>